Tfindelkind/automation/move_vm/README.md

 # move_vm

-mv_vm - golang scripts which leverages the Nutanix REST API to move a VM from one container to another one (AKA SVMOTION)
+mv_vm - golang binary which leverages the Nutanix REST API to move a VM from one container to another one (AKA SVMOTION)

+!!!
+Nutanix AHV ONLY - SOURCE VM MUST BE STOPPED-> no online motion !!!

 This is related to the fact that Nutanix don't provide a gui for that and the KB 000002663 is not that easy to implement for more than one VM